 ...and kept descending towards the hotel.
 There, we had a good supper and called it a day.

 The next day began in the same fashion: early start, bus, gate.
-But then, we got on the cable car - we wanted to see one canyon within the park, and it was clear that to reach it, we will enjoy more than enough of stairs even if we skip the first segment.
+But then, we got on the cable car – we wanted to see one canyon within the park, and it was clear that to reach it, we would enjoy more than enough stairs even if we skip the first segment.

-At first, the weather was roughly the same as yesterday morning - without much visibility.
+At first, the weather was roughly the same as yesterday morning: without much visibility.

-However, as further we descended to the canyon, things changed...
+However, as we descended further to the canyon, things changed...

 ...in a bit, we were rewarded with scenery that topped everything we saw over the last days.